 Headaches are often quite literally a pain in the neck.
 In fact, research suggests a significant proportion of headaches can be traced to neck issues.

 Whether you experience minor but niggling headaches or miserable migraines, visiting a physiotherapist could be the key to identifying underlying causes and improving your quality of life.

-Read on for expert advice from Capital Physio Chartered Physiotherapist Gianluca Magagna, including five ways a physio could treat your headaches.
+Read on for expert advice from one of our Chartered Physiotherapists, Gianluca Magagna, including five ways a physio could treat your headaches.